c64-dev/c64Writer/README.md

 ## Usage
-Go to the application's folder and run: python c64Writer.py
+Go to the application's folder and run:
+'''
+python c64Writer.py
+'''

-or if you are in Windows
+or if you are in Windows enter:
+'''

-python.exe c64Writer.py
+c:\python<PYTHON_VERSION_HERE>\python.exe c64Writer.py
+'''